Skip to main content

 Blackout Poetry Project

-This community project offers a chance to interact with and reinterpret T.S.
-Eliot’s collected works.
-Participants will engage with his iconic works, and his visions of a world in political and ecological turmoil using new media and visual expression to say something entirely new.
+This community project offers a chance to interact with and reinterpret Mary Shelley’s Frankenstein.
+Participants will engage with this iconic work using new media and visual expression to say something entirely new.
 After each stunning, idiosyncratic, vibrant, haunting, or hilarious page is made, we will gather them into a new collection of poetry and art that could only have been made by our community.

-Collectively, our community will respond to T.S.
-Eliot’s visions of the future—our present.
+Collectively, our community will respond to Shelley’s most iconic work.

 What

-This is a project where we’ll be making blackout poems directly on the pages of T.S.
-Eliot’s collected works.
+This is a project where we’ll be making blackout poems directly on the pages of Frankenstein.
 A blackout poem in its simplest form needs only a page and a marking tool (pencil, marker, correction pen, etc.) You hide some words to make a poem out of what is left behind.
 You can stop there, or you can take it further and add some art!

 How

-Take one of the pages from our pile in the Boutelle-Day Poetry Center or other locations around campus.
+Take one of the pages from our piles in the Boutelle-Day Poetry Center or the Design Thinking Initiative.
 We’ll have some art supplies in the Boutelle-Day Poetry Center (Wright Hall), or visit the Design Thinking Initiative (Capen Annex) and explore their trove of materials!

 Who

 Everyone is welcome to participate!
 Whether you're a student, faculty, staff, an alum, or just stopping in, we'd love for you to contribute to this project!
+Are you far away, but would still like to participate?
+Send us an email at jblackbu@smith.edu with the subject line “Monster Mash” and we’ll get one to you.
 By participating in this project, participants agree to allow their work to be posted on BDPC social media, and later assembled into a collection that will be housed in the Mortimer Rare Books collection at the library.

 When